Strike pay

 Strike pay is a payment made by a trade union to workers who are on strike to help in meeting their basic needs while on strike, often out of a special reserve known as a strike fund.
 Union workers reason that the availability of strike pay increases their leverage at the bargaining table and actually decreases the probability of a strike, since the employers are aware that their employees have this financial resource available to them if they choose to strike.
 When workers strike, they can also subsist using pre-strike income and savings.

 It has also been used in Australian law to mean payments by employers to compensate lost earnings by employees during industrial action.
 Strike pay, under the usual meaning above, "is relatively uncommon in both Australia and New Zealand" according to Velden et al.

 By countries

 Spain

-The main unions providing a strike fund in Spain are Unión Sindical Obrera (USO) and the Basque Basque Workers' Solidarity (ELA-STV).
+The main unions providing a strike fund in Spain are Unión Sindical Obrera (USO, "Workers' Trade Union") and the Basque Basque Workers' Solidarity (ELA-STV).

+Workers' Trade Union

+USO claims it has paid workers over 7 million euros in 4 000 actions.

+The union pays strikers between 75% and 100% of the Spanish minimum wage depending on their seniority in the union.

+Basque Country and Navarre

 According to ELA, its fund received 13.7 million euros between 2008 and 2011, 15.1% of its expenses, and 19.1 M€ between 2012 and 2016 (16,24%).

 It receives amounts to 25% of the dues of its members.

 ELA-STV strikers can receive between €1,000/month (the minimum wage in Spain) and €1,243.
 Another Basque union LAB provides a maximum of €30/day (€900/month) after the second day of the strike.

 Strikes funded by ELA-STV can become long: 235 days at Tubacex, 285 among the cleaners of the Guggenheim Bilbao Museum, over 1,000 days at Novaltia.